boilercodes/python/README.md

    ```shell
    poetry run task precommit
    ```
-4. Now change the files and options according to your project

 <!-- USAGE EXAMPLES -->

 ## Usage

 Now you are done!
-You can start your project and run it using
+You can start coding your project and run it using

 ```shell
 poetry run task start